jefrydco/jefrydco/contents/blogs/struktur-html5-part-2/index.en.md

 ---
 title: Good HTML5 Structure - Part 2
 description: A good HTML5 structure can make HTML documents easier to understand both by humans and by search engines.
-summary: Hello friends, this time I continued yesterday's discussion of a good HTML5 structure.
+summary: Hello my friends, this time I continued yesterday's discussion of a good HTML5 structure.
 After reviewing the structure of HTML5 yesterday from the HTML type declaration section to the closing tag </head>, now the discussion starts from the opening tag <body> to the closing HTML </html> tag.
 img: /cover/2017/08/struktur-html5-image-by-sai-kiran-anagani.jpg
 imgCreator: _imkiran
 postedDate: 2017-08-30T11:00:00.000Z